Making ROMANCE

 So, how do we make it known that a hero is Trustworthy without STATING it?
 We use BODY LANGUAGE.
 We SHOW, through the use of the psychological cues of actual Romance.

-Real Romance is a ritual dance of Query / Answer on the path toward Intimacy.
+Romance is a ritual dance of Query / Answer on the path toward Intimacy.
 An interested party makes a Query, they hold out their hand.
 If the other party grasps that hand voluntarily, then they have Answered in the positive and the next Query, the next step toward Intimacy may be presented.
-Each positive Answer implies that more intimate contact may be welcome if asked for.
+Each positive answer received implies that a request for more intimate contact may also be accepted.

 Defining the Twelve Stages of Intimacy